MS students interested in the course click here

 Distributed systems explore how to use multiple computers to build bigger and better systems than are possible on a single computer.
 Single computers can fail, are limited in their processing capacity, and can only be in one physical place.
 This course will cover how distributed systems overcome all of these limitations.
 It will then show how distributed systems enable large web services like Facebook, Google, and Amazon.

-Each class will include a subset of the following: a lecture that covers the fundamentals of an area, presentation of supplementary papers by class members, a discussion of an assigned paper on the topic, and a discussion of research projects related to the topics and paper discussed.
+Each class will include a lecture that covers the fundamentals of each area, presentation of supplementary papers by class members, and a discussion of an assigned paper on the topic.
 In addition, students will put their knowledge into practice by building a large distributed system over the course of the semester.

 The class has four major components: paper readings, paper presentations, programming assignments, and exams.

 Students will be expected to read and master one paper per class.
-Written summaries to each paper (starting after the first few) will be assigned, class participation grades will be based heavily on in-class discussion of papers, and paper techniques and insights will be included on exams.
+Written summaries of some of the papers will be assigned, class participation grades will be based heavily on in-class discussion of papers, and paper techniques and insights will be included on exams.

-The presentation of the papers will be no more than 10 minutes.
+The presentation of the paper will be 5 minutes short.
 The presentations will cover the paper at a high level for the rest of the class.
 Final versions of the presentations are due 2 days before their assigned class.
-Presentations will be graded using this rubric.

 Students will develop a cumulative project over the course of the semester.
 The project is spread over 4 assignments, each of which must be coded individually.
 Students are allowed to discuss the assignments with each other, but they are not allowed to look at others’ solutions from this or previous years.
-Writing or looking at pseudo-code together is also not allowed.
 Viewing general information on the web, i.e., StackOverflow, is permitted.

-There will be two exams.
-Each exam will cover roughly half the material, will be closed book, and will test everything covered in class: lectures, required paper readings, supplemental paper presentations, and programming assignments.
+There will be two in-class exams on March 3rd and April 30th.
+Each exam will cover roughly half the material, will be closed book, and will test topics covered in lectures and required paper readings.

 Paper Summaries: 10%